harshag121/crypto-mastery/zk-proofs-mastery/PROGRESS.md

 # Zero-Knowledge Proofs Mastery - Progress Report

-## 🎉 Course Development Complete: 4/8 Modules
+## 🎉 Course Development Complete: 8/8 Modules

-We have successfully built out the first 4 modules of the Zero-Knowledge Proofs Mastery course, creating a comprehensive foundation for learning advanced cryptographic protocols.
+We have successfully completed the entire Zero-Knowledge Proofs Mastery course, creating a comprehensive curriculum for learning advanced cryptographic protocols from fundamentals to cutting-edge research.

 ## ✅ Completed Modules